25 Different Types of Houses From Around the World

 Houses to withstand volcanoes and earthquakes in El Salvador

 El Salvador is Spanish for ‘the saviour’ or Jesus Christ.
 It is the smallest country in Central America, and because it often has volcanic eruptions, as well as earthquakes, it’s sometimes known as the Land of Volcanoes.
-Rural houses are made of sand, clay, water and straw with a large front porch.
+Here rural houses tend to be made of sand, clay, water and straw with a large front porch.

 Wood homes to keep out the cold in Peru

 Nearly half of Peru is covered by the Amazon rainforest, the largest rainforest in the world.
 Many people move to Lima, the capital city, to look for work every year.
-Because they can’t afford to live inside the city, many residents live in the hills surrounding the city, in homes made out of any materials they can find.
+Because of affordability, many residents live in the hills surrounding the city, in homes made out of any materials they can find.
 In the highlands of Peru, where temperatures can dip below freezing, families build their wood homes as tightly as possible to keep out the cold winds.

 Crowded urban homes in Guatemala